-In the early days the entrance to Stanley Park was a bridge, under which the Burrard Inlet water flowed in and out of the lagoon.
+In the early days of the park, the entrance was a bridge, under which the Burrard Inlet water flowed in and out of the lagoon.
 Between 1916 and 1926 the Stanley Park Causeway was built, land-locking the water entirely.
 In 1922, the Vancouver Park Board officially called it “Lost Lagoon”, based on the name put to paper by E. Pauline Johnson, who passed away in 1913.

 Lost Lagoon From Above 1919

 Entrance to the Park 1894

 City Beautiful Plan